AlmasB/CI517/lectures/lecture1/PITCHME.md

 #### Toolchain

 - Windows + MS Visual Studio 2017+ (as agreed)
-- (optional) GitHub + git
+- (optional but strongly recommended) GitHub + git

 ---

-#### Game Engine Architecture

-- mapping a game engine architecture against a game architecture
-- what subsystems exist and what they do
+#### Content Overview

+Main topics + games / tech that act as case studies for the topics.

 ---

+#### Game Engine Architecture (Unreal, Unity)

+- how similar is a game engine architecture to a game architecture?
+- what subsystems exist and what do they do?

+---

-#### Application Framework
+#### Application Framework (Godot, FXGL)

-- events and event bus,
+- events and event bus
-- how do these subsystems communicate with each other
+- how do these subsystems communicate with each other?
 - how do they communicate with the game?

 ---

-#### Entity-Component System
+#### Entity-Component System (Overwatch, Minecraft)

 - how do we represent game objects?
 - where do we store game objects?
-- how do game objects know what to do?
 - how do we manage many game objects?

 ---

-#### Physics subsystem
+#### Physics subsystem (Arx Fatalis, Sony PS3, Valve games)

 - basic vector maths
 - simulation and collision detection